Tuesday 5 November 2024

 The laboratory that so appalled at least one member of the Vienna audience is a Costume Research Institute, where scientists are studying historical clothing and recreating the dress of the period of Philip II for their research.
 Elisabetta, a scientist in the laboratory, is troubled over her betrayal of Carlo by her marriage to his father, the chief director of the Institute, who is a bit of a tyrant.
 Working in such an environment, the workers, scientists and costume designers at the institute perhaps then see their own lives and troubles reflected in the past, and it's interesting to note when seen in this context how much attention is brought to and importance given in the libretto to dress, appearance and elegance.
 Rodrigo and Eboli in an early scene even have a moment to discuss the beauty and grace of French women, while projections on a screen above the stage show fetishistic images of the costumes detail and fitting.
 Combined the opera and this production show that there is limited benefit in trying to understand people in the past through the costumes they wear, that the truth about what went on is more likely to be reflected in how people behave now.

 What the production doesn't do then is examine the political and historical conflicts of the 16th century, and I think most of us can live with that.
 For Carlos, Elisabetta, Philip and indeed Rodrigo and Eboli - and through them - we experience human conflict, their stoicism to contain deep feelings and emotions against a world that puts obstacles in their path, obstacles that don't necessarily need to include the conquest of Flanders.
-The horror of the war there is compared here to an Asian sweatshop being exploited for cheaply made clothing, the associated environmental catastrophe it entails all for folly of keeping the human mannequins of the western world in the latest fast fashion.
+The horror of the war there is compared here to an Asian sweatshop being exploited for cheaply made clothing, the associated environmental catastrophe it entails all for the folly of keeping the human mannequins of the western world in the latest fast fashion.
 Consumerism as oppression.
 Carlo just wears a plain T-shirt with a 'Liberta' slogan attached with sticky tape.
 Rodrigo's states 'Save our Land' and those messages are what is really important and it is given real force here.
 Mainly thanks to Verdi's score of course, but the scenes and imagery are equally as effective, the auto-da-fé enacted here on climate change activists disrupting the historical fashion show in protest against the destruction the environment.
 The burning here is the burning of the planet.

 To be fair to the lone booer (and the few hesitant followers who later join him at the end of Act III) it's a valid question whether an opera like Don Carlo really needs all this directorial intervention to work effectively, or is the director just using the composer's masterpiece to impose his own views?
 That's a judgement call, but it can be both.
 Don Carlos/Don Carlo is a difficult opera to make work effectively, in my experience of seeing many productions of it.
 With Verdi and this work in particular, the true challenge in presenting the work lies more often in how well you can cast singing roles that are technically and dramatically challenging.
 It's a factor that is just as essential to overcome any perceived weaknesses or flaws in the production or indeed the opera itself.
 A weak link can be particularly critical in Don Carlos.
 Saying that, there is little to fault here in either performance or the director's presentation, which is more nuanced than the brief description I've provided above.
 The historical models, for example, are dressed up in the first half and stripped back in the second as their true selves are revealed.
 There are many other touches to make the historical converge with the modern, including biographical notes of the real life figures added in projections, and a context that permits a wider examination of the use and abuse of power.

 There are, as I said, no real weak links in the singing either.
-Indeed the roles of Carlo and Elisabetta are as could as you could expect.
+Indeed the roles of Carlo and Elisabetta are as good as you could expect.
 Asmik Grigorian sings Elisabetta with her usual conviction and skilled dramatic interpretation.
 Joshua Guerrero's Carlo is also well-characterised and sung, again with the necessary ability and conviction.
 Eve-Maud Hubeaux's Princess Eboli is excellent, her confession to Elisabetta in Act III intense and tragic.
 There are deep emotions stirred on all sides, love and betrayal of friendship valued over position is an important aspect of the opera and this carries weight in all the principal roles.
 As such Rodrigo’s role is important too and Étienne Dupuis brings that out well in his performance.
 Only Philip II perhaps suffers from the direction.
 You don't get a sense that he really has anything grand at stake as he would were he genuinely a King under the yoke of the Catholic church's Inquisition while he is also facing a personal humiliation in his love life in his 'Ella giammai m'amò'.
 Roberto Tagliavini's singing isn't able to bring out the heaviness of the head that wears the crown.

 Don Carlos/Don Carlo, in whatever incarnation, is one of Verdi's greatest works, or at least the one I always find that has real meaty issues as well as intriguing flaws and challenges that have to be creatively confronted by a stage director.
 It is also, despite the many revisions and versions, musically one of the composer's finest works, through composed but incorporating utterly beautiful melodies (although personally I'm less fond of the Spanish flavours) and wonderful attention and attunement to character detail and expression.
 It sounds absolutely marvellous here under Philippe Jordan and the Vienna Orchestra.
 If there were any sceptics left in the audience by the time the devastating conclusion was reached, they were drowned out by the deserved applause for a thoughtful and powerful account of this tremendous opera.